-The DNP program consists of four major area courses and three DNP scholarly project seminar courses.
+The DNP program consists of four major area courses and three DNP Scholarly Project seminar courses.
 Students with a BSN degree complete two bridge courses prior to being fully accepted into the BSN-DNP.
-In addition, students select either a nurse practitioner (NP) specialization or leadership focus (i.e. Health Informatics, Public Administration, Healthcare Administration, or other focus as approved by the program chair).
+All students continue their learning with three elective courses or select a nurse practitioner (NP) specialization.
+Elective courses vary and are available in areas such as: Health Information Management, Public Administration, Healthcare Administration, Instructional Design, Higher Education Administration, and Criminal Justice (or other courses as approved by the program chair).